The modernisation of the State Archives

 The wish of the Prince's Government to modernise the management policy of the archives contributes to administrative efficiency and helps improve the functioning of the State.

 Until the 1911 constitution, the Sovereign and the State overlapped, as did their respective archives.
-The definitive public archives were long intended to be held in the Palace Archives, in accordance with the provisions of Article 2 of the Ordinance No. 3864 of 25 September 1967.
-This mission now falls to the Central Records Office.
+The definitive public archives were long intended to be held in the Palace Archives, in accordance with the provisions of Article 2 of the Ordinance No. 3864 of 25 September 1967 on the creation of a Central Archive Office.
+This mission now falls to the Central Records Office (SCADA), since Sovereign Ordinance no. 3.413 of 29 August 2011.

 In 2011, the Government of Monaco began the process of modernising the archives of the Administration, based on the Ordinance no. 3.413 of 29 August 2011 concerning various measures pertaining to the relationship between the Government and its subjects